Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ## Section 5: What is the Actor Model?

 The **actor model** is a theoretical framework for designing concurrent, distributed systems.
-It’s a way to structure applications as a collection of independent units called **actors**, which process messages and interact with each other.
+It's a way to structure applications as a collection of independent units called **actors**, which process messages and interact with each other.
 The actor model is widely used in systems requiring high concurrency, scalability, and fault tolerance.

 ### Key Concepts of the Actor Model
 - **Actors**: The basic units of computation.
 Each actor is an independent entity with:
   - **State**: Its own internal data (e.g., a counter or user profile).
-  - **Behavior**: Rules for processing incoming messages (e.g., “add 1 to counter”).
+  - **Behavior**: Rules for processing incoming messages (e.g., "add 1 to counter").
   - **Mailbox**: A queue where incoming messages are stored until processed.
 - **Message Passing**: Actors communicate by sending asynchronous messages to each other.
-They don’t share memory, reducing conflicts.
+They don't share memory, reducing conflicts.
 - **Concurrency**: Actors process messages one at a time, but many actors can run simultaneously, enabling parallelism.
 - **Fault Tolerance**: Actors can be supervised by other actors, which restart or replace them if they fail.

 ### Example
 Think of a post office:
 - **Actors**: Each postal worker is an actor, handling tasks like sorting mail or helping customers.
-- **Messages**: Letters or requests sent to workers (e.g., “sort this package”).
+- **Messages**: Letters or requests sent to workers (e.g., "sort this package").
-- **Mailbox**: A worker’s inbox, where tasks pile up until they’re processed.
+- **Mailbox**: A worker's inbox, where tasks pile up until they're processed.
 - **Concurrency**: Multiple workers handle tasks at once, but each focuses on one task at a time.
 - **Fault Tolerance**: If a worker is sick, a supervisor assigns a replacement.